benbridts/DuplicateFinder/README.md

 Duplicate Finder
 ================

-A dirty python script to find duplicate files in a list of files
+A dirty python script to find duplicate files in a list of mp3's

 Usage
 -----